Purchasing and procurement policy

 When tendering for relatively expensive contracts, public or European tenders are usually used.
 For smaller contracts, a limited number of suppliers or contractors are usually invited to bid ("private tendering").

-As part of the professionalization of its procurement, the Municipality of Aalten announces larger contracts through this site.
-Also, these contracts are published on TenderNed (online marketplace for tenders in the Netherlands).
+As part of the professionalization of its procurement process, the municipality of Aalten publishes larger contracts on this site.
+These contracts are also published on TenderNed (online marketplace for tenders in the Netherlands).

 The municipality wants to procure in a professional manner with the objective of good quality for a good price.
 There are also (European) rules regarding transparency, efficiency and lawfulness, among other things.
 Based on these principles, the Purchasing and Procurement Policy has been adopted.